segmentio/segment-docs/src/privacy/enforce-consent.md

 title: Enforce Consent
 ---

-Segment sends data only to destinations in categories the end user has consented to sending data to.
+Segment sends data only to destinations in categories consented to by the end user.
+When conflicts arise between the consent object and integrations object or your consent management tool, Segment reconciles consent according to the following tables.

 > info "Consent Management is currently in private beta"
 > This means that the Consent Management features are in active development, and some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

+## Reconcile consent category trait conflicts

+Segment detects when there are conflicting consent categories for a user and

 ## Reconcile consent object and integrations object conflicts

-### Integrations object
-The Integrations object is a JSON object you can add to your Segment payloads to control how Segment routes data to your destinations.
-The Integrations object filters `track`, `page`, `group`, `identify` and `screen` events from client and cloud based sources, and routes or prevents them from going to listed destinations.
+You can add the integrations object and the consent object to your Segment payloads to control how Segment routes data to your downstream destination.

 > success " "
 > For more information about the Integrations object, please see [Filtering your Segment Data](/docs/guides/filtering-data/#filtering-with-the-integrations-object).